 It’s hard to tell who appreciated the Hertzko Self Cleaning Slicker brush more, our pets or us!
 Outside of the heavy-shedding season, this brush is the tool we think does the best job for your Shepherd and makes it easiest for you.
 The self-protecting bristles didn’t bend when dealing with matted and tangled long fur coats.
 Even better, they retract at the push of a button, leaving all the hair free to be removed.
 The time this saved us over traditional style brushes can’t be understated.

 The handle was comfortable to hold, but much more importantly, the grooming experience seemed extremely pleasurable for our doggos!
 After using the Hertzko brush, our pups would get excited about grooming because they enjoyed the feeling so much.
 And it makes sense because this brush painlessly de-tangles while gently massaging and increasing circulation.
-That said, for you’ll want to be gentle with shorter-haired German Shepherds as the bristles achieve deep penetration.
-In the end, this was our favorite brush and top recommendation.
+That said, you’ll want to be gentle with shorter-haired German Shepherds as the bristles achieve deep penetration.

-2. Upsky Self Cleaning Slicker Brush – Best Value
+2. Upsky Self Cleaning Slicker German Shepherd Brush – Best Value

-For a functional grooming tool that’s also affordable, we think the Upsky slicker brush is the best brush for German Shepherd for the money.
+For a functional grooming tool that’s also affordable, we think Upsky slicker brush is the best brush for german shepherds when on a budget.
 It provides the same functionality as our top pick at about half the price.
 That said, it has its drawbacks that prevent it from overtaking the Hertzko brush in our top spot.
 With the pull of a trigger, a plastic plate slides over the bristles to make hair removal easy.
 However, we noticed that some hair, particularly around the edges, would be wedged in and require some digging to get out.
 This wasn’t as effective as the retraction of the Hertzko and held this brush back in our eyes.

 The Upsky brush provided a very comfortable grooming experience for our German Shepherds, which is one of the most important factors for us.
 It did a great job of removing tangles and mats, and the dogs seemed to genuinely enjoy it.
 That said, the bristles have very sharp tips, so be gentle with short-haired Shepherds.
 When it’s time to store, a bristle cover protects your bristles and your skin, while a hanging hole adds convenience.